DEFSEC Technologies (DFSC)

 AI Analysis | Feedback

-Sean Homuth President, Chief Executive Officer, and Director
+Sean Homuth, President, Chief Executive Officer and Director

-Jennifer Welsh Chief Financial Officer and Chief Compliance Officer
+Jennifer Welsh, Chief Financial Officer and Chief Compliance Officer

-David E. Luxton Executive Chairman of the Board
+David E. Luxton, Executive Chairman

 AI Analysis | Feedback